JB395/Bits-to-Target-and-Difficulty/README.md

 ### decoderawtransaction "hexstring" ( iswitness )

 Gives the decoded data from a raw hex-encoded transaction.
-Here we decode the results from creatrawtransaction above.
+Here we decode the results from `createrawtransaction` above.

 ```
 decoderawtransaction 0200000<snip>f33ad0000000